vespa-engine/pyvespa/docs/sphinx/source/index.rst

 compute and rank big data at user serving time.
 ``pyvespa`` provides a python API to Vespa - use it to create, modify, deploy and interact with running Vespa instances.
-The main goal of the library is to allow for faster prototyping and to facilitate `Machine Learning experiments <https://vespa-engine.github.io/learntorank/>`__ for Vespa applications.
+The main goal of the library is to allow for faster prototyping and get familiar with Vespa features.

 .. warning::
     pyvespa is under active development and backward incompatible changes may occur.